Banner Image: Safeguarding

 Safeguarding Contact

-Keith Baldwin is the main contact for any safeguarding queries or issues.
+Hayley Young is the main contact for any safeguarding queries or issues.
 Keith works ten hours over each week but has a dedicated mobile phone which a message can be left on as well as an email contact.

-Keith's contact details are:
+Hayley's contact details are:

-Mobile No: 07712 508779
+Mobile No: 07738 203689

-Email: Keith
+Email: Hayley

 Sample Safeguarding Policy